jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) A taxpayer is liable to pay a shortfall penalty if the taxpayer takes an unacceptable tax position in relation to income tax and the tax shortfall arising from the taxpayer's tax position is more than both—
   (a) $50,000:
   (b) 1 % of the taxpayer's total tax figure for the relevant return period.
-(3) For the purposes of this section, a taxpayer's total tax figure is—that is shown as tax paid or payable, or as net losses of the taxpayer, or as a refund to which the taxpayer is entitled, in a tax return provided by the taxpayer for the return period.
+(3) For the purposes of this section, a taxpayer's total tax figure is— that is shown as tax paid or payable, or as net losses of the taxpayer, or as a refund to which the taxpayer is entitled, in a tax return provided by the taxpayer for the return period.
   (a) the amount of tax paid or payable by the taxpayer in respect of the return period for which the taxpayer takes the taxpayer's tax position before, in the case of income tax, any group offset election or subvention payment; or
   (b) where the taxpayer has no tax to pay in respect of the return period, an amount equal to the product of—
     (i) the net loss of the taxpayer in respect of the return period, ascertained in accordance with the provisions of the Income Tax Act 2007 and treated as having a positive value; and